jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 A minimum start command would look like this:

 ```
-   xoptfoil2  myCase.inp
+   xoptfoil2  myCase.xo2
 ```

-After some initial checks, preparation of the seed airfoil, the particle swarm optimization will start showing for each iteration the result of swarms effort to improve the result.
+After initial checks and seed-airfoil preparation, the particle swarm optimization starts.
+Each iteration line shows the outcome of all particles in the swarm.

 ![run](../images/run_no_details.png){:width="80%"}